se468/bulmascores/README.md

 5 minutes setup:
 * Download the theme, upload theme to your new Wordpress site.
 * Activate the theme in your wordpress backend.
+* Go to the theme's directory and rename the directory to `bulmascores`
 * Go to your theme directory, in terminal, run npm install to install all dependencies.

 Setup Webpack: